npfs/npfs.github.io/cca.md

 ##### End Call

-Allows you to quickly end the assessment and return to the start, for example if the caller no longer wants to continue
+Allows you to quickly end the assessment and return to the start, for example if the Caller no longer wants to continue

 ![][grey-box]